Category — Friday Blog Roundup

 And now the blogs…

 But first, second helpings of the posts that appeared in the open comment thread last week.
-In order to read the description before clicking over, please return to the open thread:
+To read the description before clicking over, please return to the open thread:

 Okay, now my choices this week.

-The roundup to the Roundup: I got to see my friend.
+The roundup to the Roundup: What I’d do with billions.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between October 8 – October 15) and not the blog’s main url.
+Please use a permalink to the blog post (written between November 4 – 11) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.